DevExpress/XAF-Blazor-Kubernetes-example/README.md

 If you don't want to scale the app automatically and set up Kubernetes, consider **Docker Compose**.

 The simplest example of the `docker-compose.yml` file includes definitions for two containers.
-The first container relates the `xafcontainerexample` image mentioned above.
+The first container relates to the `xafcontainerexample` image mentioned above.
 The second one runs a Microsoft SQL Server and allows access to it from the first container.

 ```
 version: "3.9"